 Navigation in Groovy

-Navigate to File works similarly by pressing Ctrl+Shift+N, but is used for files and folders.
+Navigate to File works similarly by pressing Control+Shift+N, but is used for files and folders.
 To navigate to a folder, end your expression with the Slash character.

-Recent Locations popup lets you check recently visited or changed code locations and is available by pressing Ctrl+Shift+E.
+Recent Locations popup lets you check recently visited or changed code locations and is available by pressing Control+Shift+E.

 If you need to open a file in a particular tool window (or Finder/Explorer), you can do so via the Select In action by pressing Alt+F1: